cloutiertyler/Jolt/README.md

 > If it's a derivative of Surge, why didn't I call it Jounce or Snap?
 Well because those are silly.

-**Though, keep in mind:** _Accelerate is not a silver bullet_.
+Disclaimer: **_Accelerate is not a silver bullet_**.
 Under certain conditions, such as performing simple calculations over a small data set, Accelerate can be out-performed by conventional algorithms.
 Always benchmark to determine the performance characteristics of each potential approach.

 ---

 ## Performance